Readri205/MS4_shopfront/README.md

 * [Emailjs:](https://www.emailjs.com/)
 * Emailjs is used to send the email from the contact form on the 'Contact Us' page.
 * [Favicon.io:](https://favicon.io/)
-* Favicon.io was used for Favicon :seedling: web page title images.
+* Favicon.io was used for Favicon :wine-glass: web page title images.
 * [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
 * Photoshop was used to resize images and edit photos for the website.
 * [GitPod IDE Markup:](https://www.gitpod.io/)